Protect against Cyber Attacks

 Graduate with Expertise

-Metropolitan College’s Computer Information Systems master’s degree concentration in Security will equip you with:
+In addition to the learning outcomes derived from Metropolitan College’s Computer Information Systems master’s degree program, the concentration in Security will equip you with:

 - Advanced knowledge of information security concepts, governance, biometric systems, and database systems security, as well as network security and cryptography.